ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

 The ice sheet model is typically run at much higher resolution than CLM (e.g., :math:`\sim`\ 5 km rather than :math:`\sim`\ 100 km).
-To improve the downscaling from CLM’s grid to the ice sheet grid, the glaciated portion of each grid cell is divided into multiple elevation classes (section :numref:`Multiple elevation class scheme`).
+To improve the downscaling from CLM's grid to the ice sheet grid, the glaciated portion of each grid cell is divided into multiple elevation classes (section :numref:`Multiple elevation class scheme`).
 The above quantities are computed separately in each elevation class.
 The CESM